nodejs/build/doc/resources.md

 ### [GitHub Bot][]

+The `github-bot` is the server that runs different [automation scripts](https://github.com/nodejs/github-bot/tree/master/scripts) within the Node.js Foundation GitHub organization.
+For example, the bot automatically applies labels to new pull requests in `nodejs/node`, and can trigger Jenkins builds or report their statuses on pull requests.
+Its Ansible configuration lives in [`playbooks/create-github-bot.yml`](https://github.com/nodejs/build/tree/master/ansible/playbooks/create-github-bot.yml)

 Those with `github-bot` access have access to the GitHub Bot's configuration, including GitHub and Jenkins secrets.
 The list of members is [here][GitHub Bot Admins].

+### `email`

+The [`nodejs/email`](https://github.com/nodejs/email) repo contains all email aliases for the Node.js Foundation, which are routed via Mailgun.

 ## NPM Management